BrownJake/Brown_NRS528/README.md

 My [LinkedIn](https://www.linkedin.com/in/jake-w-brown-7bb512202/) account provides greater detail of my professional and volunteer experience.

-My education, first job, and volunteering has provided me with various skills in many areas that I hope to utilize in future jobs and volunteer work.
+My education, first job, and volunteering has provided me with various skills in many areas:
 * Microsoft
   * Word, PowerPoint, and Excel
 * R, ArcGIS, and ERDAS Imagine